 Validation is a mixture of skills, and the manual is designed to interlink with your existing skills and add the required mix of Quality, Instrument, electrical and mechanical knowledge to enable you to work as a validation technician or engineer or consultant in the pharmaceutical or biotechnological or API or Medical Device, industries.
-In validation you are not designing, you are verifying that equipment or installation and use conform to certain standards.
+In validation you are not designing, you are verifying that equipment or installation conform to certain standards.

-This involves authoring a document train that starts with the URS follows with IQ / OQ and usually finishes with the PQ, normally difficult and complex documents - but in your case - they are all on the manual Definitive Validation Manual DVD, ready for you to download.
+This involves authoring a document train that starts with the URS follows with IQ / OQ and usually finishes with the PQ, normally difficult and complex documents - but in your case - they are all in the manual Corporate Validation Manual DVD, ready for you to download.
 Using the manual is a great way to receive training while maintaining full time employment, and to feel confident that the manual has the answers or can point to where the answers are for any validation problem you may run into.